Consumer medicine information

 Renal impairment.

-No clinically relevant changes were observed in the total Cmax and AUC of isavuconazole in subjects with mild, moderate or severe renal impairment compared to subjects with normal renal function.
+No clinically relevant changes were observed in the total Cmax and AUC of isavuconazole in adult patients with mild, moderate or severe renal impairment compared to subjects with normal renal function.
 Of the 403 patients who received Cresemba in the Phase 3 studies, 79 (20%) of patients had an estimated glomerular filtration rate (eGFR) less than 60 mL/min/1.73 m2.
 No dose adjustment is required in patients with renal impairment, including those patients with end-stage renal disease.
 Isavuconazole is not readily dialysable (see Section 4.2 Dose and Method of Administration).

 Hepatic impairment.

-After a single 100 mg dose of isavuconazole was administered to 32 patients with mild (Child-Pugh Class A) hepatic insufficiency and 32 patients with moderate (Child-Pugh Class B) hepatic insufficiency (16 intravenous and 16 oral patients per Child-Pugh class), the least square mean systemic exposure (AUC) increased 64% in the Child-Pugh Class A group, and 84% in the Child Pugh Class B group, relative to 32 age- and weight-matched healthy subjects with normal hepatic function.
+After a single 100 mg dose of isavuconazole was administered to 32 adult patients with mild (Child-Pugh Class A) hepatic insufficiency and 32 patients with moderate (Child-Pugh Class B) hepatic insufficiency (16 intravenous and 16 oral patients per Child-Pugh class), the least square mean systemic exposure (AUC) increased 64% in the Child-Pugh Class A group, and 84% in the Child-Pugh Class B group, relative to 32 age- and weight-matched healthy subjects with normal hepatic function.
 Mean plasma concentrations (Cmax) were 2% lower in the Child-Pugh Class A group and 30% lower in the Child-Pugh Class B group.
 The population pharmacokinetic evaluation of isavuconazole in healthy subjects and patients with mild or moderate hepatic dysfunction demonstrated that the mild and moderate hepatic impairment populations had 40% and 48% lower isavuconazole clearance (CL) values, respectively, than the healthy population.

 5.3 Preclinical Safety Data